StewartNash/welding/README.md

 The neural network is generated using Keras.
 Keras is an easy-to-use, high level deep learning API that allows one to easily construct neural networks.

+### Iris dataset

+The Iris dataset is a classic, widely used dataset in the fields of statistics, machine learning, and pattern recognition.
+The dataset was introduced by the British statistician and biologist Ronald A. Fisher in 1936 in his paper,"The use of multiple measurements in taxonomic problems."
+Fisher used the dataset to demonstrate a linear discriminant analysis (LDA) technique, which is a method used to find a linear combination of features that separates two or more classes of objects.

+The Iris dataset consists of 150 samples of iris flowers, divided equally among three species:

+* Iris setosa
+* Iris versicolor
+* Iris virginica

+Each sample has four numerical features measured in centimeters:

+* sepal length
+* sepal width
+* petal length
+* petal width

+The target variable is the species of the iris flower.

+The iris dataset provides an excellent platform for demonstrating classification algorithms, dimensionality reduction, and data visualization techniques.
+It is frequenctly used to demonstrate the following machine learning techniques:

+ * K-nearest neighbors (KNN)
+ * Support vector machines (SVM)
+ * Logistic regression
+ * Neural networks
+ * Decision trees

 ## Optimization
 Different possible optimization techniques are highlighted in each chapter of 'AI Application Programming' by M. Tim Jones: simulated annealing, particle swarm optimization, adaptive resonance theory, ant algorithm, and genetic algorithms